Democrats of the Left: 2006 general election

-Fourth national congress and split
+Merger into the Democratic Party

-The party's fourth national congress was held in 19–21 April 2007.
-During local congresses, Fassino and his motion named For the Democratic Party, backed by most leading members (D'Alema, Pier Luigi Bersani, and Antonio Bassolino, among others), received the support of 75.6% by party members.
-The left-wing of Fabio Mussi, Cesare Salvi, Fulvia Bandoli, and Valdo Spini (To the Left.
+The party's fourth national congress took place from 19 to 21 April 2007.
+During local congresses, Fassino and his motion named For the Democratic Party, backed by most leading members (D'Alema, Pier Luigi Bersani, and Antonio Bassolino, among others), received the support of 75.6% of party members.
+The left wing of Fabio Mussi, Cesare Salvi, Fulvia Bandoli, and Valdo Spini (To the Left.
 For European Socialism) scored 15.0%; this motion was instead opposed to the merger of the DS with DL.
-A third motion (For a New, Democratic and Socialist Party), signed by Gavino Angius, Mauro Zani, and originally Giuseppe Caldarola, took 9.3% of the vote; its members (gathered in the new Socialists and Europeans faction) supported the creation of a new party only within the PES, which was opposed by the DL.
+A third motion (For a New, Democratic and Socialist Party), signed by Gavino Angius, Mauro Zani, and originally by Giuseppe Caldarola, took 9.3% of the vote; its members (gathered in the new Socialists and Europeans faction) supported the creation of a new party only within the PES, which was opposed by the DL.
 As a result, the DS approved the formation of a Democratic Party, along with DL and minor parties.
-Most supporters of the two motions which had opposed the merger left the DS right after the congress and launched the Democratic Left on 5 May 2007, which aimed to unite the heterogeneous Italian left-wing.
+Most supporters of the two motions which had opposed the merger left the DS immediately after the congress and launched the Democratic Left on 5 May 2007, which aimed to unite the heterogeneous Italian left.

-The Democratic Party (PD) was formed in October 2007 and its first secretary was Walter Veltroni, a former DS leader who was elected leader of the new party through a leadership election, which saw the participation of over 3,5 million Italian voters in which Veltroni won 75.8% of the vote.
+The Democratic Party (PD) formed in October 2007.
+Its first secretary was Walter Veltroni, a former DS leader who was elected leader of the new party through a leadership election, which saw the participation of over 3.5 million Italian voters.
+Veltroni won 75.8% of the vote.